eduardo-w-bandeira/databarn/README.md

 ## Cell Definition Constraints

-1. TYPE: Assigning a value of a different type than the defined cell type will raise a `TypeError`.
+1. TYPE: Assigning a value of a different type than the defined cell type will raise a `TypeError` in Seed.
 However, `None` is always accepted.
 2. AUTO: Altering the value of an auto cell will raise an `AttributeError`.
-3. FROZEN: Altering the value of a frozen cell, after it has been assigned, will raise an `AttributeError`.
-It is mandatory to assign it when instantiating your Seed model; otherwise, its value will be frozen to `None`.
+3. FROZEN: Altering the value of a frozen cell, after it has been assigned, will raise an `AttributeError` in Seed.
+It is mandatory to assign it when instantiating your Seed-derived class; otherwise, its value will be frozen to `None`.
-4. IS_KEY: Assigning `None` or a non-unique value to the primary key cell will raise a `ValueError`.
-Nevertheless, the primary key value is *mutable*.
+4. IS_KEY: Assigning `None` or a non-unique value to the key cell will raise a `ValueError` in Barn.
+Nevertheless, the key value is *mutable*.
-5. IS_KEY: Defining multiple primary keys will raise a `ValueError`.
+5. IS_KEY: Defining multiple keys will raise a `ValueError` when instantiating your Seed-derived class.

-## What If You Don't Define a Primary Key?
+## What If You Don't Define a Key?

-In this case, Barn will use `Seed.wiz.autoid` as the primary key, which is an auto-generated incremental integer number that starts at one.
+In this case, Barn will use `Seed.wiz.autoid` as the key, which is an auto-generated incremental integer number that starts at one.

 ```Python
 from databarn import Seed, Cell, Barn